Famous Landmarks in Ireland

 The Glens of Antrim

-Altogether there are nine Glens of Antrim that overlook 80km of stunning coastlines and glacier-gouged valleys.
+Altogether, nine Glens of Antrim overlook 80km of stunning coastlines and glacier-gouged valleys.

-The Glens also include grasslands, forests, mountain peaks and castles that make it even more amazing.
-The nine glens are known as Glentaisie, Glenshesk, Glendun, Glencorp, Glenaan, Glenariff, Glencloy, and Glenarm.
+The Glens also include grasslands, forests, mountain peaks and castles, making it even more impressive.
+The nine glens are Glentaisie, Glenshesk, Glendun, Glencorp, Glenaan, Glenariff, Glencloy, and Glenarm.

 Glens of Antrim - Famous Landmarks in Ireland